Geniools/Project-6.1/README.md

 ### Prerequisites

-- python 3.9 or higher (application was tested with python 3.9)
+- python 3.9 or higher
 - pip
 - git
 - mysql (*or MariaDB*):